TanukiSharp/TreesProblem/README.md

 - The the forest is infinitely sized, therefore an infinitely far tree is still visible. (imagine you have an orthographic camera)
 - Perfectly aligned trees do not hide each others.
 - You have 30 minutes.

+You can find the web application here: <a href="https://tanukisharp.github.io/TreesProblem" target="_blank">https://tanukisharp.github.io/TreesProblem</a>